-EDG 731 EVALUATIVE TECHNIQUES IN EARLY CHILDHOOD SPECIAL EDUCATION includes the study of standardized and informal assessment tools used in the identification of students with developmental disabilities, health disabilities, emotional/ behavioral disorders and learning disabilities.
+EDG 731 EVALUATIVE TECHNIQUES IN EARLY CHILDHOOD SPECIAL EDUCATION includes the study of norm-referenced and criterion-referenced assessment tools used in the identification of young students with a variety of developmental disabilities.
 Students will observe then conduct screening and diagnostic assessments of young children while researching appropriate observational assessment techniques to identify certain behaviors or characteristics indicating developmental delays or at-risk status in the youngest of children.
 3 credits.